ArnolFokam/awesome-x/opportunities-relevant-for-africans.md

 A curated list of online ML, AI, NLP, and data science communities with opportunities relevant for Africans.

+## About

+I also write [Chocolate Cookie Bytes](https://chocolatecookiebytes.substack.com/welcome), a newsletter about breaking into AI as an African in STEM: what worked, what did not, and what I wish I had known.

+If you want to talk through AI, research, STEM opportunities, or building your path, you can [book a call with me](https://calendar.app.google/cJrAvj9qJEbEPsiB9).

 ## Communities

 | Community | Location | Description |